carlosrusso/scalableSelection/README.md

 ## Appendix: notes on `pentaho.type.filter`
 The examples provided above were writen in a pseudo-code syntax.
-As of January 2017, the serializations are as follows:
+As of January 2017, the serializations are as follows.

 ### List of included items
 The expression